ThrowTheSwitch/Ceedling/README.md

   **[Submit an issue][ceedling-issues]** at this repo.
 * Trying to understand features or solve a testing problem?
 Hit the **[discussion forums][forums]**.
-* Paid training, customizations, and support contracts are avaialble by **[contacting ThingamaByte][thingama-contact]**.
+* Paid training, customizations, and support contracts are available by **[contacting ThingamaByte][thingama-contact]**.

 The ThrowTheSwitch community follows a **[code of conduct](docs/CODE_OF_CONDUCT.md)**.